Ellyse Perry: International centuries

-One Day International centuries
+As of July 2025 Perry has scored five centuries in international cricket, two in Test matches and three in One Day Internationals.

-Football
+Soccer

 Primarily a defender, Perry played her first match for the Australian national soccer team against Hong Kong at Hong Kong Stadium on 4 August 2007.
 She was 16 years and 9 months old at the time, having made her international cricket debut less than two weeks earlier, and scored a goal in the second minute of the match.
 Perry scored her second goal at international level in the 2008 AFC Women's Asian Cup in a match against South Korea.

 Playing domestically for the Central Coast Mariners in the 2008–09 W-League season, Perry made her debut for the club against Queensland Roar on 15 November 2008.
 She began playing for Canberra United at the start of the 2009 W-League season, and went on to become the joint-recipient of the 2009 W-League Young Player of the Year award with Brisbane Roar's Elise Kellond-Knight.
 She also won three Canberra United awards for the season: the Players', Supporters' and overall Club Player of the Year.

 Perry was selected for the Matildas squad for the 2011 FIFA Women's World Cup in Germany.
 In the group game against Norway, she came on as a late substitute, making her the first Australian to appear in both ICC and FIFA World Cups.
 Perry was in the starting line-up for the quarter-final against Sweden in which she scored Australia's only goal in the 3–1 loss.

 In May 2012, Perry was given an ultimatum by Canberra United to either quit cricket or find another W-League club.
 She consequently signed with Sydney FC for the 2012–13 season.
 Perry was part of the Sydney FC squad that competed at the 2013 International Women's Club Championship, defeating NTV Beleza 1–0 but losing 3–2 to Chelsea.

 Following a match on 16 November 2013 against Melbourne Victory, The Sunday Telegraph reported Perry's "fame and fortune" had spurred opponents to kick and punch her behind the play.
 After the game, she required six stitches for a leg wound caused by a late tackle from Lisa De Vanna.
 In a subsequent interview with the Australian Associated Press, De Vanna denied any jealousy or trouble concerning Perry: "There was no punching, there was no kicking, there was no sledging.
 The only incident that happened was a tackle and it wasn't the deliberate tackle that it's been made out to be."

 International goals

-Perry scored three international goals during her football career.
+Perry scored three international goals during her soccer career.

 Scores and results list Australia's goal tally first.